conork92/musicboxd/README.md

 Imagine at some point I will add some of the results / functionality to my website: https://www.ckmusic.online/ or create a new one

+Ideas:

+- Type a sentence and it matches to some music

+-

+Instructions for using the Repo:

+- Install git hook
+pip install pre-commit

+pre-commit install --hook-type pre-commit